zelongl/lecture-materials/misc/environment-setup.md

 2. A C++ IDE
 3. A Git / Github account

-At the end of this assignment, you will have built, run and submitted a working C++ program!

 **If you run into any problems, ensure that you communicate with your professor as soon as possible to ensure ample time to get it corrected and fixed**

 ## Part 1 - The C++ Compiler / CLion Setup 💻